What to expect

 Historic harbour towns make relaxing places for an espresso stop or you can cycle to medieval clifftop villages for a glass of local wine.
 The unspoiled nature on these islands is simply breathtaking, with endangered griffon vultures soaring overhead and water so clear, you can see the pebbles beneath.

 - Green forests and rocky shores, hidden coves and clear waters

 - Historic coastal towns on Cres and the clifftop village of Vrbnik

 - Serene cycling with panoramic views and swim stops in sheltered bays

 - Dine on deck and sleep on a romantic wooden motor yacht

 Omišalj - Cres

-Make your way to the pretty harbour village of Omišalj, on the island of Krk and, at around 3pm, set sail for Cres, one of Croatia’s largest islands.
+Make your way to the pretty harbour village of Omišalj, on the island of Krk, to meet your crew and check in to your cabin between 2pm and 2.30pm before cruising around 3pm, to Cres, one of Croatia’s largest islands.
 After a four-hour crossing, step ashore to explore the island’s Venetian old town.